srobo/website/_posts/2019-10-26-sr2020-kickstart-and-rules-published.md

 Student Robotics 2020 was Kickstarted today simultaneously in three locations -- Cambridge, London and Southampton.
 Twenty-nine of the thirty-seven entered teams attended in person and it was great to see the teams getting familiar with the kits.

-Our game this year, _Two Colours_, challenges team to score points by retrieving coloured tokens from on and around a raised platform in the centre of the arena.
+Our game this year, _Two Colours_, challenges teams to score points by retrieving coloured tokens from on and around a raised platform in the centre of the arena.
 They must place these tokens within their scoring zone (i.e. their corner of the arena).
 However, if a team gathers more than one token colour within their scoring zone, each token's value drops from 3 points to 1 point.
 Full details, including the prizes available this year, are available in the [rulebook][rules].

 This year's teams have already been strategising their approach, and we can't wait to see their progress over the year!